 - Shouldn't we always choose the stronger metric?

 - Not always...

 - Typically require more obligations.

 - (so, you have to come up with more tests)

 - Or, at least, tougher obligations.

 - (making it harder to come up with the test cases).

-- May end up with a large number of unsatisfiable obligations.
+- May end up with unsatisfiable obligations.